helmuthdu/web-components/packages/custom-elements/README.md

 //...
 ```

-#### Sync Properties and Attributes
+#### Sync Properties and Attributes (Bonus)

-In case you still want do the manual sync between attributes and properties here is a function that can automate this process:
+In case you want to do the sync between attributes and properties, here is a function that can simplify this process:

 ```javascript
 /**